 Traditionally, pagans celebrated the winter solstice, or Yule to pay homage to the Sun King’s journey to restore light to the world after the longest night of the year.
 It both marks the start of the dark winter months, and celebrates that every day forward will be a little brighter.

-Since this year’s solstice is next Monday, the 21st, I’ve found a few quiet, relaxing ways to celebrate next week.
+Since this year’s solstice is next Wednesday, the 21st, here are a few quiet, relaxing ways to celebrate next week.

 Make Dried Oranges

 Another way to use them is by decorating a solstice wreath.
-I ultimately bought a fake wreath to attach mine too (I’ll redecorate it every year!) but you could follow the instructions here for making one with a wire hanger.
+I ultimately bought a fake wreath to attach mine too (I’ll redecorate it every year!) but you could follow the instructions here for making one with live greenery and a wire hanger.

 Eat by Candlelight